bregman-arie/infraform/README.md

 Unified interface for infrastructure related operations.
 Infraform allows you to:

-* Run common built-in operations (aka scenarios) or provide your own and let infraform handle the execution
+* Run common built-in operations (aka scenarios) or provide your own and let Infraform handle the execution
-* Use templated scenarios - one scenario, many ways to run it
+* Use templated scenarios - one scenario, many ways to render it
 * Execute scenarios locally or on remote hosts
-* Use multiple different tools and platforms - Ansible, Python, Terraform, Docker, Docker Compose
+* Make use of different technologies to run the scenarios - Ansible, Python, Terraform, Docker, Docker Compose

-Infraform aims to provides users with simple, yet dynamic, way to manage their infra related operations.<br>
+Infraform is really all about ease of use.
+Infraform not only let's you use the same interface to run all these different technologies but it also supports templating which makes the use common technologies like Ansible, Terraform, Containers, ... much easier.

 Hope you'll enjoy using it :)

 <div align="center"><img src="./images/infraform.png"></div><hr/>